kubetail-org/kubetail/README.md

 ### Option 3: Glasskube

-To install kubetail using [Glasskube](https://glasskube.dev/), you can select "kubetail" from the "ClusterPackages" tab in the Glasskube GUI then click "install" or you can run the following command:
+To install Kubetail using [Glasskube](https://glasskube.dev/), you can select "kubetail" from the "ClusterPackages" tab in the Glasskube GUI then click "install" or you can run the following command:
 ```console
 glasskube install kubetail
 ```